inkVerb/VIP/601/Lesson-08.md

 ### `501webapp` 501 Web App
 - The VIP Code 501 CMS web app-as-package called [**`501webapp`**](https://github.com/inkVerb/501webapp)
+  - Checks an elaborate list of dependencies needed for the PHP web app to work
-  - Installs the 501 CMS web app created in [Linux 501: PHP-XML Stack](https://github.com/inkVerb/VIP/blob/master/501/README.md) to the web folder
+  - `git` clones the 501 CMS web app created in [Linux 501: PHP-XML Stack](https://github.com/inkVerb/VIP/blob/master/501/README.md) and places the production portion in the web folder

 ___